llliamll/LIL_MVP/README.md

 - You can now run the MainActivity.java to see app behavior
 - The UI/layout files are in app/src/main/res/layout folder

-*Currently the SALUTE report process is complete, but it is kinda hardcoded.
+*Currently the SALUTE and Medevac report processes are complete, but they are kinda hardcoded.
 Only to be used as a proof-of-concept demo.*